mmorth/aos/aos/events/README.md

   2. Reboot your machine to pick up the changes

 ### Compile and run the code
   1. Compile the code for ping and pong, as well as aos_dump for looking at the messages.
-We'll assume throughout that you're running from the top level directory of the 971 code.
+We'll assume throughout that you're running from the top level directory of aos.
   ```
   bazel build -c opt //aos/events:ping //aos/events:pong //aos:aos_dump
   ```